 Caution: All parts of this plant are poisonous.

-- Flowers are yellow-green with purple veins and centres, approximately two inches in diameter.
+- Flowers are yellow-green with purple veins and centers, approximately two inches in diameter

-- Flowers and leaves have a strong smell, leading this plant to sometimes be called “stinking nightshade.”
+- Flowers and leaves have a strong smell, therefore this plant is sometimes called “stinking nightshade.”

 - Native to Europe.

-- This plant was historically used in herbal medicine (although it is very poisonous), so may have been brought to North America for this purpose as well as for ornamental use in gardens.
+- Historically used in herbal medicine (although it is very poisonous), so it may have been brought to North America for this purpose as well as for ornamental use in gardens.